david-rollinson/Portfolio-Website/portfolio/public/articles/conduit.md

 ||

 </div>

-<br>Note: this was originally conceived as an audience-interactive project, but had to be reconfigured due to lockdown restrictions.
+Kinetic sculpture solo project for digital arts exhibition, 'Third___' May 2021.
+Conceived as interactive, but reconfigured due to COVID-19 restrictions.

-<b>Interactive premise:</b>
+Materials: Black plastic truncated cylinder vessel, aquarium tubing, hydroxyethyl cellulose in Black, three 12V vacuum pumps.
+Technologies: Arduino using custom electronics.
+JUCE delay plugin for Ableton Live (not shown).

 A black plastic vessel holds an oily substance.
 Aquarium tubes are arranged running from three vacuum pumps into the base of the vessel.
-The three pumps read the weight of the material in each of the three glasses and modulate their air output accordingly.
+A system of arduino electonics senses the weight of the material in each of the three glasses and modulates the air output of each pump accordingly, causing bubbles rise to the surface.
-These pumps are controlled by an Arduino control board to the right of the vessel.
-The pumps funnel air into the base of the vessel, creating air pockets beneath the surface of the liquid that rise to the top as bubbles.
-The greater the force, the more bubbles that surface.

-<b>Concept:</b>

-This project was a fledgling investigation into using multiple material states in a dynamic sculpture work.
-I was comparing patterns of contemporary consumer behaviour with the practice of hoarding and wanted to investigate whether alternative interactions could effect the way we value materials and material processes.
-My aim was to slow down the audiences’ interface with the artwork materials, revealing them as products of their own systems.
-The electronics and programming aspects of this work were the most challenging, as they were entirely self-directed with no prior physical computing experience and little to no technician support.
-The project contained various areas of planning which were new to me, including electronics component and material sourcing. **↓**

-<b>A closer look:</b>

 <div class="mkd_img">